YiyunFu/YiyunFu/README.md

 - 👋 Hi, I’m @YiyunFu
 - 👀 I’m interested in iOS programming👩🏾‍💻
 - 🌱 I’m currently learning MVVM and Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for iOS outsourcing project and remote job
 - 📫 How to reach me 🔗https://www.linkedin.com/in/yiyun-fu/

 <!---